licherie/PostcardProject/README.md

 # PostcardProject
-Goal: Automatically name postcards for Ebay Listing based on scanned images
+Goal: Automatically name postcards for eBay listing based on scanned images

 Stages of project